hm-lang/core/proposals/README.md

 Vector3 := vector3(X: 5, Y: 10)
 ```

-We also allow type definitions with writeable fields, e.g. `{X; int, Y; dbl}`.
+We also allow type definitions with writable fields, e.g. `{X; int, Y; dbl}`.
 Depending on how the variable is defined, however, you may not be able to change
 the fields once they are set.
 If you define the variable with `;`, then you
-can reassign the variable and thus modify the writeable fields.
+can reassign the variable and thus modify the writable fields.
 But if you define the
 variable with `:`, the object fields are readonly, regardless of the field definitions.
 Readonly fields on an object are normally deeply constant, unless the instance is
-writeable and is reset (either via `renew` or reassignment).
+writable and is reset (either via `renew` or reassignment).
 This allows you to
 effectively change any internal readonly fields, but only in the constructor.

 ```
-# mixMatch has one writeable field and one readonly field:
+# mixMatch has one writable field and one readonly field:
 mixMatch := {Wr; dbl, Ro: dbl}

-# when defined with `;`, the object `MutableMix` is writeable: mutable and reassignable.
+# when defined with `;`, the object `MutableMix` is writable: mutable and reassignable.
 MutableMix; mixMatch = {Wr: 3, Ro: 4}
-MutableMix = mixMatch(Wr: 6, Ro: 3) # OK, MutableMix is writeable and thus reassignable
+MutableMix = mixMatch(Wr: 6, Ro: 3) # OK, MutableMix is writable and thus reassignable
 MutableMix renew(Wr: 100, Ro: 300)  # OK, will update `Ro` to 300 and `Wr` to 100
-MutableMix Wr += 4                  # OK, MutableMix is writeable and this field is writeable MutableMix Ro -= 1                  # COMPILE ERROR, MutableMix is writeable but this field is readonly
+MutableMix Wr += 4                  # OK, MutableMix is writable and this field is writable MutableMix Ro -= 1                  # COMPILE ERROR, MutableMix is writable but this field is readonly
                                     # if you want to modify the `Ro` field, you need to reassign
                                     # the variable completely or call `renew`.